-E1.1 Steel of a higher-than-specified grade, base steel thickness, or coating may be substituted for the grade, base steel thickness, or coating as specified, unless specifically prohibited in the construction documents or contract.

-E1.2 Changes in size or shape of structural members shall require the consent of the building designer.

-E1.3 Structural members shall comply with the manufacturing tolerances listed in AISI S240 Chapter A or ASTM C955.

-E1.4 CFS component assemblies shall have structural members that are cut and assembled in accordance with the tolerances prescribed in AISI S240 Chapter C. Trusses shall have structural members that are cut and assembled in accordance with the additional requirements of AISI S240 Chapter E.
+- E1.1 Use of steel of a higher-than-specified grade, base steel thickness, or coating is permitted to substitute the grade, base steel thickness, or coating as specified, unless specifically prohibited in the construction documents or contract. - E1.2 Changes in size or shape of structural members shall require the consent of the building designer. - E1.3 Structural members shall comply with the manufacturing tolerances listed in AISI S240 Chapter A or ASTM C955. - E1.4 CFS component assemblies shall have structural members that are cut and assembled in accordance with the tolerances prescribed in AISI S240 Chapter C. Trusses shall have structural members that are cut and assembled in accordance with the additional requirements of AISI S240 Chapter E.